jchute/scrollClass/README.md

 When assigning multiple targets, add each point into an array.
 A default class of "scrolled" will be added to the first target.
 This may be changed either by passing a string or the first value of an array.
 The following targets will recieve a class name following the pattern 'firstClass-1', 'firstClass-2', 'firstClass-3', etc.

-The First string in the className array will be used for the first value in the target array, the second for the second, etc. If you wish to give a particular class to a later target but want to keep the default for others, you may use an empty string ('') for these choices.
+The First string in the class array will be used for the first value in the target array, the second for the second, etc. If you wish to give a particular class to a later target but want to keep the default for others, you may use an empty string ('') for these choices.

-The className array needs not to be the same length as the target array.
+The class array does not need to be the same length as the target array.
 Default classes will be used to fill in missing values.
-If the className array is longer, only the first classes will be used.
+If the class array is longer, only the first classes will be used.

     $('body').scrollClass({
       target: ['top', 1000, '100vh', $('element')],
-      className: ['scrolled', '', 'scrolled-3']
+      class: ['scrolled', '', 'scrolled-3']
     });

 ## Other information